MadBrozzeR/buffer/README.md

 # mbr-buffer
 Reading and writing Buffer operations

-Currently only Reader has been implemented.
-Planning on Writer implementation as soon as I can or have a demand to.
-Already have certain ideas on its case.

 My projects always have restrictions to not to use third party packages.
 Only the ones included in default NodeJS and my own other projects.
 This approach helps to make them really lightweight and fast.